milessabin/si2712fix-plugin/README.md

 + [eff-scalaz](https://github.com/atnos-org/eff-scalaz)
 + [kittens](https://github.com/milessabin/kittens)

-## Caveats

-~~Please note that currently this plugin and the [Macro Paradise plugin][macroparadise] are incompatible because they both hook into the Scala compiler via the same exclusive mechanism.
-The two projects are working on this problem and hope to have a solution by the time of Scala Days ... watch this space!~~

-**Update:** as of version 1.1.0 this plugin and the [Macro Paradise plugin][macroparadise] are compatible!

 ## Participation

 This project supports the [Typelevel][typelevel] [code of conduct][codeofconduct] and wants all of its channels (Gitter, github, etc.) to be welcoming environments for everyone.

 ## Building the plugin